100-m/nx.digital/doc/security.md

 ## Reversibility

+In the event of termination of the contractual relationship, whatever the cause, the following tasks will be performed within 10 days:

+- return to the customer  (or possibly destroy, at the Customer's option) all data
+- Decommissioning all cloud services (Server and Database)
-Slack Channel and Trello board will be closed.
+- Slack Channel and Trello board will be closed.
-Remove DNS will disable the application.
+- Remove DNS
-Auth0 account will be closed.
+- Decommissioning all our thrid-party services (Auth0...)
-Remove all customers data from our server and databases All the backup will conserve XX days, after this delay, backups are removed.
+- Backups will be conserved 1 year, after this delay, backups are removed.

 # F.A.Q.